 The first documented use of condoms in history was the female condom by the wife of King Minos of Crete.
 She employed a goat’s bladder in the vagina so that King Minos would not be able to harm her as his semen was said to contain “scorpions and serpents” that killed his mistresses (Fahd Khan, 2013).

-There is also documented use of male condoms during the Egyptian period, Ancient Roman, Japan, and China.
-During these specific times before the 19th-century condoms were made from different materials ranging from oiled silk paper, animal tissue from intestines or bladder, and linen sheaths.
+There is also documented use of male condoms during the Egyptian period, Ancient Rome, Japan, and China.
+During these specific times before the 19th century, condoms were made from different materials ranging from oiled silk paper, animal tissue from intestines or bladder, and linen sheaths.
 Specifically, in Japan and China, condoms were in use before the 15th century and made of tortoiseshell and, later, thin leather.

 Earlier I mentioned there are many variations of condoms depending on personal preference, health status regarding skin allergy, comfort, size, pleasure, and topical agents added for increased lubrication, spermicide, and premature ejaculation.

 List of distinct types of condoms and their uses…

 - Edible condoms– This type of condom is for novelty use purposes and has no protection value against STDs and prevention of pregnancy.
 You simply put it on and eat it off.
 It is great for oral play.